-Epstein-Barr Virus VCA (IgG) Enzyme Immunoassay
+Epstein-Barr EBNA (IgG) Enzyme Immunoassay

-ImmunoWELL VCA IgG Test is an ELISA method for the qualitative detection of IgG antibody to Epstein-Barr Virus Viral Capsid Antigen (VCA) in human serum.
-When the VCA IgG test is used in conjunction with other testing such as the EBV nuclear antigen (EBNA-1), VCA IgM, and EBV early antigen tests and/or heterophile tests, the results can serve as an aid in the diagnosis of infectious mononucleosis (IM)
+ImmunoWELL EBNA IgG Test is an ELISA method for the qualitative detection of IgG antibody to Epstein-Barr Virus nuclear antigen-1 (EBNA-1) in human serum.
+When the EBNA IgG test is used in conjunction with other testing such as the EBV viral capsid IgG or IgM, EBV early antigen IgG tests and/or heterophile tests, the results can serve as an aid in the diagnosis of infectious mononucleosis (IM) and in determining the stage of EBV infection in adults and children.